sb2345/okckd.github.io/source/_posts/leetcode/2014-05-21-Word-Search.md

 	</tr>
 	<tr>
 		<td>Time to use</td>
-		<td bgcolor="red">50 minutes</td>
+		<td bgcolor="red">----------</td>
 	</tr>
 </table>

 Ratings/Color = 1(white) 2(lime) 3(yellow) 4/5(red)

-### Analysis
+### Solution

 __This is a very classical DFS question__.
-Being able to write this solution fast and precise is very very essential.
+Writing this solution fast and precise is very importnt.

 The solution is recursive DFS search.

-### Solution

-__I posted my code first, on which I spend nearly an hour's time__.

-This idea is good, but I had made a serious mistakes.
-That is, when the find() method returns true, I shall terminate the program immediately.
-I got it wrong at first, and wasted a ton of time in debugging.

 __The second code posted below comes from [this blog](http://needjobasap.blogspot.sg/2014/01/word-search-leetcode.html)__.
 The code is slightly shorter because it checks __visited_array__ at the beginning of search() method, instead of for each directions.
 Other than that, it's basically same solution.